Skip to main content

 The workers will be picketing on Nov.
 14 as well but at a different location that hasn’t been disclosed yet.
 The union says starting Nov.
 18, picketing will start rotating through different schools with a new location daily.

-The public school district delivered a lockout notice to CUPE Local 2545, representing 300 members, hours before the strike notice was served.
-Friday afternoon, public school board trustees voted to lock out education support workers.
+The public school district delivered a lockout vote notice to CUPE Local 2545, representing 300 members, hours before the strike notice was served.
+Friday afternoon, the Alberta Labour Relations Board approved the public school division’s lockout vote.

 The Alberta Labour Relations Board says while employees are not working or entitled to pay during a lockout, they are still considered employees and can’t be terminated.